 We use a large range of resources to support our RE curriculum, including the Religious Education Curriculum Directory; Come and See; the Prayer and Liturgy Directory; beinspirational; and TenTen.

-In lessons, pupils have access to Teaching Assistants, bibles, hymn books, prayer books and religious artifacts to support their learning.
+In lessons, pupils have access to Teaching Assistants, Bibles, hymn books, prayer books and religious artifacts to support their learning.

-Learning will be enhanced through assemblies, collective worships, masses and celebrations of major festivals.
+Learning will be enhanced through assemblies, acts of liturgical prayer, masses and celebrations of major festivals.